Advertisement

 Sometimes, these lesions can attach to an ovary, forming a type of ovarian cyst called an ovarian endometrioma.
 These cysts are pocket-like growths filled with fluid that’s identical to the fluid in the uterine lining.
 They’re sometimes referred to as “chocolate cysts” because the contents, which include blood, tend to have a similar color and texture to chocolate.

-Endometriomas can cause a number of symptoms, including pain in the abdomen and pelvis.
-They may make sex painful and cause bloating.
-They can interfere with fertility and make it difficult to conceive, and can also rupture, causing serious complications that require emergency medical treatment.
+Endometriomas can cause many symptoms, including pain in the abdomen and pelvis, and during urination and bowel movements.
+They may make sex painful, interfere with fertility, and make it difficult to conceive.
+Endometriomas can also lead to gastrointestinal (GI) symptoms like vomiting and diarrhea, and may rupture, causing serious complications that require emergency medical treatment.

 There are a few things that people with endometriosis should know about endometriomas and other types of cysts that can affect the ovaries.